-obstacles.
-At the beginning, it is true, the bent not child must obey blindly.
+54. The will of children, as has been already remarked, must not be broken, but merely bent in such a way that it may yield to natural obstacles.
+At the beginning, it is true, the child must obey blindly.
 It is unnatural that a child should command by his crying, and that the strong should obey the weak.
-Children should never, even in their earliest childhood, be humoured because they cry, nor allowed to extort anything by crying.
+Children should never, even in their earliest childhood, be humoured because they cry nor allowed to extort anything by crying.
+Parent because they cry, nor allowed to extort anything by crying.
 Parents often make a mistake in this, and then, wishing to undo the result of their over-indulgence, they deny their children in later life whatever they ask for.
 It is, however, very wrong to refuse them without cause what they may naturally expect from the kindness of their parents, merely for the sake of opposing them, and that they, being the weaker, should be made to feel the superior power of their parents.